jeremytammik/tbc/a/1981_chatgpt_basics.md

 <span style="text-align: right; font-style: italic">&ndash; Yuval Noah Harari, Sapiens</span></p>
 </blockquote>

-Multi-Modal Learning, on the other hand, is the ability to learn from multiple sources of information at the same time.
-Our brains are naturally good at this, especially during our early years when we are infants and toddlers.
+Multi-Modal Learning is the ability to learn from multiple sources of information at the same time.
+Our brains are naturally good at this, especially during our early years as infants and toddlers.
 This is how we learn about the world and make connections between different senses and experiences.
-As an example of multi-modal learning, consider a baby being bathed, drinking from a glass, splashing in the washbasin and hearing its family members say 'water'.
+As an example, consider a baby being bathed, learning to hold and drink from a glass, splashing in the washbasin and hearing its family members say 'water'.

 <!--